-ACL Mobile Limited is committed to provide innovative, affordable and customer friendly services that enable people to connect and communicate or transact in a seamless manner.
+ACL Mobile Private Limited is committed to provide innovative, affordable and customer friendly services that enable people to connect and communicate or transact in a seamless manner.
 The services are provided to the customers (enterprises) which are located not only in India but outside India as well.
 It aims to lead the path not only through products and services, but also via sustainability and CSR initiatives.
-ACL Mobile Limited remains committed to act responsibly and ethically to maintain the trust of its customers, its employees and other stakeholders.
+ACL Mobile Private Limited remains committed to act responsibly and ethically to maintain the trust of its customers, its employees and other stakeholders.

 B. CSR Programs

-ACL Mobile Limited acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.
+ACL Mobile Private Limited acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.

-ACL Mobile Limited’s programs/projects areas shall be aligned with the national development priorities and the needs of the communities and will be in sync with schedule VII of Section 135 of the companies Act 2013.
+ACL Mobile Private Limited’s programs/projects areas shall be aligned with the national development priorities and the needs of the communities and will be in sync with schedule VII of Section 135 of the companies Act 2013.
 In all our CSR programs, we shall encourage use of mobile technology, employee volunteerism, partnerships and innovations.
 ACL Mobile endeavors to have long term CSR programs or projects.

-ACL Mobile Limited, through its CSR shall support long term programs/projects and activities in the following domains:
+ACL Mobile Private Limited, through its CSR shall support long term programs/projects and activities in the following domains:

 • Support for promotion of education of all kinds (school education, technical, higher, vocational and adult education), to all ages and in various forms, with a focus on vulnerable and under-privileged, particularly for the girl child.